Penpix of South Africa squad

 Stands close to two metres tall and has become an iconic symbol in the team as one of the few white players but has a huge following among black fans.
 His surname is chanted every time he touches the ball, which sounds like a barracking but is symbolic of the endearment he commands.

 Hard-running right back who is an added foil on the attack but by his own admission needs to work on his crosses.
-He and striker Katlego Mphela cost a South African record fee of 5 million rand ($652,800) when they moved from champions SuperSport United to neighbours Sundowns two years ago.
+He and striker Katlego Mphela cost a South African record fee of five million rand (about 500 000 euro) when they moved from champions SuperSport United to neighbours Sundowns two years ago.

 Studious captain of South Africa's triple league champions whose club turned down a 700,000-euro offer from Greek champions Panathinaikos to keep him in South Africa.
 His mother died during last year's Confederation Cup but he insisted on going on with the tournament.